Charles V, Holy Roman Emperor: Administration

 Given the vast dominions of the House of Habsburg, Charles was often on the road and needed deputies to govern his realms for the times he was absent from his territories.
-His first Governor of the Netherlands was Margaret of Austria, succeeded by his sister Mary of Hungary and Emmanuel Philibert, Duke of Savoy.
+His first Governor of the Habsburg Netherlands was Margaret of Austria, Duchess of Savoy, succeeded by his sister Mary of Hungary and Emmanuel Philibert, Duke of Savoy.
 His first Regent of Spain was Adrian of Utrecht (succeeded by Isabella of Portugal and Philip II of Spain).
 For the regency and governorship of the Austrian hereditary lands, Charles named his brother Ferdinand archduke in the Austrian lands under his authority at the Diet of Worms (1521).

-Charles agreed to favor the election of Ferdinand as King of the Romans in Germany, which took place in 1531.
-By virtue of these agreements Ferdinand became Holy Roman Emperor and obtained hereditary rights over Austria at the abdication of Charles in 1556.
+Charles agreed to favour the election of Ferdinand as King of the Romans in Germany, which took place in 1531.
+By virtue of these agreements, Ferdinand became Holy Roman Emperor and obtained hereditary rights over Austria at the abdication of Charles in 1556.
 Charles de Lannoy, Carafa and Antonio Folc de Cardona y Enriquez were viceroys of the kingdoms of Naples, Sicily and Sardinia, respectively.

 Charles V travelled ten times to the Low Countries, nine to Germany, seven to Spain, seven to Italy, four to France, two to England, and two to North Africa.
 During all his travels, the Emperor left a documentary trail in almost every place he went, allowing historians to surmise that he spent 10,000 days in the Low Countries, 6,500 days in Spain, 3,000 days in Germany, and 1,000 days in Italy.
 He spent 195 days in France, 99 in North Africa and 44 days in England.
-For 260 days his exact location is unrecorded, all of them being days spent at sea travelling between his dominions.
+For 260 days, his exact location is unrecorded, all of them being days spent at sea travelling between his dominions.
 As he put it in his last public speech: "my life has been one long journey".